m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 ````scala
 def authorize(x: Boolean) = if(x) pass else reject(AuthorizationFailedRejection)
 ````
 and it's easy to see how we might write our own custom directive.
 Better still, we have the full power of Scala while doing so.
-So for example at my current job we have a custom access control directive that looks something like:
+So e.g. we can use the `for`/`yield` syntax to construct a custom directive:
 ````
 def fooCorpAuth(companyId: Long) = for {
   authToken <- parameter('token)